Platonic-Systems/process-compose-flake/README.md

 # process-compose-flake
 A [flake-parts](https://github.com/hercules-ci/flake-parts) module for [process-compose](https://github.com/F1bonacc1/process-compose).

 This `flake-parts` module allows you to declare one or more `process-compose` configurations using Nix attribute sets.
-It will generate corresponding `apps` and `packages` that wrap `process-compose` with the given configuration.
+It will generate corresponding `packages` that wrap the `process-compose` binary with the given configuration.

 This module is practical for local development e.g. if you have a lot of runtime dependencies that depend on each other.
 Stop executing these programs imperatively over and over again in a specific order, and stop the need to write complicated shell scripts to automate this. `process-compose` gives you a process dashboard for monitoring, inspecting logs for each process, and much more, all of this in a TUI.